Abhilash-Ponnachan/nginxsetup/readme.md

     └── index.html
 ```

-Now we have copies of the directories and files we need to do our customisation on the _host_, and when we are done we can run the _container_ again mounting these back into it as needed.
+We have copies of the directories and files we need to do our customisation on the _host_, and when we are done making our changes we can run the _container_ again mounting these back into it as needed.

 We shall modify the HTML contents to make our own web page.
 I made a simple `index.html` with some static text in a `<div>` and added some styling (`style.css`).
 The `web/content` directory should now have the following files =>